-In the past decade, Theranos has been the subject of a lot of media attention.
-In recent years, the company has been in the spotlight for its legal troubles and controversial practices.
-Much of the Theranos story can be traced back to one woman: Elizabeth Holmes.
-The following is an in-depth article about her history with the company and details on how she lost it all because of bad investments and unethical practices.
+Theranos has been the subject of much media attention in the past decade.
+The company has recently been in the spotlight for its legal troubles and controversial practices.
+Much of the Theranos story can be traced to one woman: Elizabeth Holmes.
+The following is an in-depth article about her history with the company and details how she lost it because of bad investments and unethical practices.

-In 2003 when 19-year old college dropout Elizabeth holmes first incorporated her startup business Theranos in California.
-Back then, the name had nothing to do with blood tests—she wanted an original title for the new venture, but now seems ironic given how much time the two would spend working on developing a product involving blood testing; one they could revolutionize the world with through their supposedly revolutionary technology…if only it actually worked the way they said it did.
+In 2003 when 19-year-old college dropout Elizabeth holmes first incorporated her startup business Theranos in California.
+Back then, the name had nothing to do with blood tests—she wanted an original title for the new venture, but now seems ironic given how much time the two would spend working on developing a product involving blood testing; one they could revolutionize the world with through their supposedly revolutionary technology.
+If only it worked the way they said it did.

-This is where things get interesting and start falling apart at the same time.
+This is where things get exciting and start falling apart simultaneously.
 Despite not having any official qualifications or experience in medical lab work (hence why she dropped out of Stanford), Holmes managed to attract millions in funding for the company.
-Her pitch was that Theranos technology would allow people to get blood tests done quickly and painlessly with the comfort of getting the results back soon after, all without having to go through a physician or other medical expert first.
+Her pitch was that Theranos technology would allow people to get blood tests done quickly and painlessly with the comfort of getting the results back soon after, without having to go through a physician or other medical expert first.

-It was a great pitch, but one that hinged on the accuracy of their technology actually working and being viable.
-And yet no matter how much they promised this would be case, things just weren’t adding up with Theranos, from major discrepancies in what investors were told about the company’s processes to faulty testing results given by lab technicians who had absolutely no idea what they were doing…
+It was a great pitch, but one that hinged on the accuracy of their technology working and being viable.
+And yet, no matter how much they promised this would be the case, things weren’t adding up with Theranos, from significant discrepancies in what investors were told about the company’s processes to faulty testing results given by lab technicians who had no idea what they were doing.

-In 2016, Theranos officially caved under pressure from various legal entities who began investigating their practices after a damning report came out revealing how much trouble they were really in.
+In 2016, Theranos officially caved under pressure from various legal entities who began investigating their practices after a damning report revealed how much trouble they were in.
 Holmes attempted damage control by promising investors (who had already lost millions) better safeguards against future mistakes.
-Yet, even then, it didn’t seem like anyone believed her considering all the evidence stacked up behind just how badly mismanaged her ideas and promises turned out to be…
+Yet, even then, it didn’t seem like anyone believed her considering all the evidence behind just how badly mismanaged her ideas and promises were.

 The end of Theranos may be here, but the story is far from over: what started as an exciting venture with revolutionary promises has become much more than that; it’s come to represent the dangers of blind ambition coming before rational thought or honesty, no matter how badly one may want to believe otherwise.